pandenaman007/recruitment/Generalist/README.md

 - It will take place on **Thursday, May 25th, 2023, from 9:00 am to 9:00 pm IST (Indian Standard Time).**

 ## Test Requirements:
-- A hypothetical scenario and circumstance will be provided to you at 9:00 am on May 25th, 2023.
+- A hypothetical scenario and circumstance will be provided to you.
 - Based on the scenario, you should come up with three different solutions to address the problem statements provided.
 - Prepare a slide deck containing no more than six slides to present your solutions effectively.
 - Additionally, create a one-minute video explaining your solutions in a concise and clear manner.
 - Additional details and instructions will be provided in the [instructions](https://github.com/Consuma/recruitment/blob/main/Generalist/INSTRUCTIONS.md) file.

 ## Submission Process:
-- The submission process will be through a Typeform.
+- The submission process will be through a Google Form.
-- The Typeform will ask for the links to your slide deck presentation and the video explaining your solutions, along with any other necessary information.
+- The Google Form will ask for the links to your slide deck presentation and the video explaining your solutions, along with any other necessary information.

 ## Important Notes:
 - It is crucial to address the problem statements provided and offer three distinct solutions.